 You know, I’ve always been a silver-linings kinda gal, but I was actually absurdly pumped about the sick day.
 You know when you’re really busy, and you need a really strong nudge (or viral punch in the gut) to get you to kick back and give yourself permission to do nothing?
 Well, I did.
 I lay in bed most of the day, I watched so many episodes of Gilmore Girls that I think I’m starting to adopt Lorelai’s mannerisms.
 I let my husband bring me water and take care of the babies.
 I felt wretched, but everything else was perfect.

-Except I remained sick for the rest of the week and had a really busy week lined up.
-I had this taped film session thing to go to on Tuesday afternoon wherein I had to stand in front of a camera and under hot lights and preferably not barf.
+Except I remained sick for the rest of the week and had a really busy schedule lined up.
+I had this taped film session thing to go to on Tuesday afternoon wherein I had to stand in front of a camera and under hot lights and preferably not throw up.
 Also, I woke up with a migraine.

 I told my friend Gill about the flu/migraine/filming triangle and said I wished she could be there to make me laugh.
-So she offered to FaceTime me when I was on set to make a big, loud fart sound for all to hear.
+So, knowing the sister story, she offered to FaceTime me when I was on set to make a big, loud fart sound for all to hear.

-I share this with you not because it is appropriate food blog talk, but because picturing it makes me laugh so hard I think I'm going to die and so I think it's a thing more people should do to one another more often.
-(And now that I've said, I am never, ever answering a FaceTime call in public.)
+I share this with you not because it is relevant, but because picturing it makes me laugh so hard I think I’m going to die and so I think it’s a thing more people should do to one another more often.
+(And now that I’ve said, I am never, ever answering a FaceTime call in public.)

-Anyway, potatoes are probably why you came here and my husband just read this and informed me the story isn't funny, so I'm going to blame the persistent fever and move on.
-I had these potatoes at my friend Divya's house and thought they were brilliant - they tasted just like the filling of a samosa.
+Anyway, potatoes are probably why you came here and my husband just read this and informed me the story isn’t as funny as I think it is (as I sit, tears streaming down my face in silent laughter), so I’m going to blame the persistent fever and move on.
+I had these potatoes at my friend Divya’s house and thought they were brilliant – they tasted just like the filling of a samosa.
 Such a great idea for an Indian side dish.
 So I recreated them at home on the day I made Tandoori Fried Chicken.
 A seriously delicious combo.

 I left the potatoes kind of chunky, which is how Divya did them, but you could mash them fully if you like.
 The cooked potatoes are sauteed in oil and butter with spices, then tossed with peas and cilantro.